apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Kaitlin Armstrong, convicted of killing Anna Moriah Wilson, sentenced to 90 years in prison**
+**Stock market news today: Stocks close little changed to notch weekly win**

-You can read more about it [here](https://www.statesman.com/story/news/local/2023/11/17/kaitlin-armstrong-sentenced-guilty-verdict-murder-cyclist-anna-moriah-wilson-austin-texas/71615361007/).
+You can read more about it [here](https://finance.yahoo.com/news/stock-market-news-today-stocks-close-little-changed-to-notch-weekly-win-113959488.html).

 ## Requirements
 - Python 3.8